-Over the years women participation in the economy has increased rapidly and they constitute almost half of the total population.
-Since 1990, women's participation in the SMEs business has increased enormously.
-Even though Pakistan is a newly industrializing country, its female labor force participation rate compares favorably with those of the industrialized countries of the Asia and Pacific region.
-Women's labor force participation rate has increased over the years, but is still significantly lower than that of men in early decades.
-Human resource is one of the main contributing factors for economic growth and for social, political, and technological development.
-In the era of globalization, economic liberation and fast growing ICT, strengthening the national competitive advantage is the concern of the policy makers.
-Subsequently, various human resource development planning and strategies are formulated and action plan are outlined at various phases of development.
 Human resource development continued to be given priority in support the implementation of a productivity-driven growth, which required highly skilled, trainable and knowledge manpower.
-Emphasis continued to be given to increase accessibility to education at all levels in line with the democratization of the education policy. high growth rate of the economy was achieved with the price stability and since 1995, with virtually full employment before the currency crisis erupted in the late 1997.
+Emphasis continued to be given to increase accessibility to education at all levels in line with the democratization of the education policy.
+The high growth rate of the economy was achieved with the price stability and since 1995, with virtually full employment before the currency crisis erupted in the late 1997.
 The rapid expansion in manufacturing increased employment in the sector sharply during the Sixth Pakistan is the seventh largest population in the world and one of the dense populated countries in the world.
 Pakistan is recently facing lot of problems like unemployment, and slow growth in Agriculture we imported different agriculture related product from the world.
 Therefore, we have to look at sectors of the economy that have the potential to provide this employment, and simultaneously we have to ensure that the young are provided quality education and training for these more productive sectors of the economy.
-The greater growth potential lies in the modern high technology industries but it is also present in the labor-intensive industries of the traditional Small Enterprise sector and in the services that support it.
-"Young people in the future are more likely to end (therefore) should be working in organizations closer to the entrepreneurial mode" (Allan Gibbs).
-It is a worldwide phenomenon that Small Enterprises are an important part of a nation's economic and social structure.
-"Enterprise is the antithesis of command and control".
-On a global perspective Small Enterprises have acquired a significant stature in the economic development of a country.
-Globalization has put Small Enterprises directly in the limelight.
-Small Enterprises are increasingly a major force for national economic growth.
-The entrepreneurs who drive them are receiving serious attention from economists, planners, multilateral agencies and governments all over the world (Carter, Camille.
-1999).

-Developing Countries Policies for, Women as Entrepreneurship Business
+Women as Entrepreneurship Business

-Entrepreneur business Development in Pakistan and Modalities of Intervention as was the practice of most countries; Pakistan also practiced a state directed economy from its inception 1923.
+Entrepreneur business Development in Turkey and Modalities of Intervention as was the practice of most countries; Turkey also practiced a state directed economy from its inception 1923.
 Hoping to achieve rapid industrialization it followed import substitution policy and relied on State Economic Enterprises, because it was the common belief that economic growth depended on heavy investment in large, capital-intensive industrial projects.
-Not withstanding the imbalance of such a policy there was considerable growth of approximately 7% per annum.
+Notwithstanding the imbalance of such a policy there was considerable growth of approximately 7% per annum.
 However true to the world pattern the growth declined in the 1970s and a new trend emerged in the 1980s.
 It was the trend based on free market economy and hence structural reforms were undertaken to give the economy a new shape.

-2. Women's Labor Force Participation Rates in Pakistan
+2. Women's Entrepreneur and SMEs